-May 6-12 is National Nursing Week!
-We sat down with one of the nurses from our Clinical Research Unit (CRU) at the Children’s Hospital Research Institute of Manitoba (CHRIM), to highlight the importance of nurses in research and to get an understanding of what goes on at the unit.
+May 11-17 is National Nursing Week!
+We sat down with one of the nurses from our Research Support Unit (RSU) at the Children’s Hospital Research Institute of Manitoba (CHRIM), to highlight the importance of nurses in research and to get an understanding of what goes on at the unit.

-Q: What is the Clinical Research Unit at the Children’s Hospital Research Institute of Manitoba?
+Q: What is the Research Support Unit at the Children’s Hospital Research Institute of Manitoba?

-A: The Clinical Research Unit (CRU) offers families in Manitoba, Northwestern Ontario, and Nunavut the opportunity to participate in many different research studies at the Children’s Hospital Research Institute of Manitoba (CHRIM).
-CRU staff are highly trained and qualified in pediatric research processes and can answer questions from parents and patients about child health research and participation in studies.
-The CRU offers researchers at CHRIM access to world-class facilities, equipment, and services for conducting research, as well as administrative support.
+A: The Research Support Unit (RSU) offers families in Manitoba, Northwestern Ontario, and Nunavut the opportunity to participate in many different research studies at the Children’s Hospital Research Institute of Manitoba (CHRIM).
+RSU staff are highly trained and qualified in pediatric research processes and can answer questions from parents and patients about child health research and participation in studies.
+The RSU offers researchers at CHRIM access to world-class facilities, equipment, and services for conducting research, as well as administrative support.

 Q: What does a clinical research nurse do?